 What’s your reason for implementing a ban on single-use plastic bags?
 Please tell us what you think in the comment section below.

 Below are some of the many comments pouring into the Ocean River Institute.
-We will compile into one powerful sincere letter to the Governor Baker, and perhaps to other governors asked to reduce plastic pollution.
+We will compile into one powerful sincere letter to Governor Baker and to House Speaker DeLeo to reduce plastic pollution.

 Plastics befoul our landscapes.
 The small beach near me in Gloucester is beautiful, but plastics wash up each day.
 I pick up what I can.
 More importantly, we need to support life in our oceans, not kill it with ingested plastics.
 The “convenience” of plastic for a moment’s use cannot be allowed to continue when it impacts the health of our planet and all that dwells therein.